User Community Service Desk Downloads

 Parameters:

-• fileSuffix (default: .sh) - Suffix for the temp file created (Windows: use .bat or .cmd)
+• fileSuffix (default: .sh) - Extension for the temporary file created (on Windows, use .bat or .cmd).

-In addition to task information, the script fragments may use all the environment variables passed to the java command running MDM.
+In addition to task information, the script fragments can use all the environment variables passed to the Java command for running MDM.

 SqlTaskListener

-SqlTaskListener allows executing SQL query on given database.
-Additional information about task is available as name-binded variables.
+SqlTaskListener allows executing SQL queries on a given database.
+Additional information about the task is available as name-binded variables.

 <listener class="com.ataccama.nme.engine.monitoring.SqlTaskListener">